 Mandatory Process Discretionary Decision Initial lengths of supervision shall be set consistent with the supervision length guidelines.
 See U.C.A. §77-18-105(7)(a)(ii); See also U.C.A. §76-3-202(1) (dealing with parole).
-Supervision may be extended, subject to approrpriate findings at the review hearings, up to the statutory limits.
+Supervision may be extended, subject to appropriate findings at the review hearings, up to the statutory limits.
 Early termination and mandatory termination reviews shall be held in accordance with the supervision length guidelines.
-The supervising authority shall submit reports prior to the deadlines See U.C.A. §77-18-105(7)(a)(iii); See also U.C.A. §76-3-202(1) (dealing with parole).
-Early termination requests may be denied, subject to appropriate findings.
+The supervising authority shall submit reports prior to the deadlines See U.C.A. §77-18-105(7)(a)(iii); See also U.C.A. §76-3-202(1) (dealing with parole). e findings.
 Supervision terms may not extend past the maximum prison sentence for the offense at issue, or 36 months for any misdemeanor (statutory limits).
 See U.C.A. §77-18-105(7)(a)(i) and (7)(b).
 Supervision may be terminated earlier than the deadlines, subject to appropriate findings.

-Lowenkamp, C. and Latessa, E. (2004).
+1 Lowenkamp, C. and Latessa, E. (2004).
 Understanding the Risk Principle: How and Why Correctional Interventions Can Harm Low Risk Offenders.
 Topics in Community Corrections.
 3-8.